ibm-cloud-docs/containers/cs_locations.md

 When you use the new global functionality in the {{site.data.keyword.containerlong_notm}} CLI, consider the following changes from the legacy region-based functionality.

 * Listing resources:
-  * When you list resources, such as with the `ibmcloud ks clusters`, `ibmcloud ks subnets`, or `ibmcloud ks zones` commands, resources in all locations are returned.
-To filter resources by a specific location, certain commands include a `--locations` flag.
+  * When you list resources, such as with the `ibmcloud ks cluster ls`, `ibmcloud ks subnets`, or `ibmcloud ks zone ls` commands, resources in all locations are returned.
+To filter resources by a specific location, certain commands include a `--location` (or `-l`) flag.
 For example, if you filter clusters for the `dal` metro, multizone clusters in that metro and single-zone clusters in data centers (zones) within that metro are returned.
 If you filter clusters for the `dal10` data center (zone), multizone clusters that have a worker node in that zone and single-zone clusters in that zone are returned.
-Note that you can pass one location or a comma-separated list of locations.
     Example to filter by location:
     ```
-    ibmcloud ks clusters --locations dal
+    ibmcloud ks cluster ls -l dal -l seo
     ```
     {: pre}
   * Other commands do not return resources in all locations.
-To run `credential-set/unset/get`, `api-key-reset`, and `vlan-spanning-get` commands, you must specify a region in the `--region`.
+To run `credential set/unset/get`, `api-key reset`, and `vlan spanning get` commands, you must specify a region in the `--region`.

 * Working with resources:
-  * When you use the global endpoint, you can work with resources that you have access permissions to in any location, even if you set a region by running `ibmcloud ks region-set` and the resource that you want to work with is in another region.
+  * When you use the global endpoint, you can work with resources that you have access permissions to in any location, even if you set a region by running `ibmcloud ks region set` and the resource that you want to work with is in another region.
-  * If you have clusters with the same name in different regions, you can either use the cluster ID when you run commands or set a region with the `ibmcloud ks region-set` command and use the cluster name when you run commands.
+  * If you have clusters with the same name in different regions, you can either use the cluster ID when you run commands or set a region with the `ibmcloud ks region set` command and use the cluster name when you run commands.

 * Legacy functionality:
   * If you need to list and work with resources from one region only, you can use the `ibmcloud ks init` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_init) to target a regional endpoint instead of the global endpoint.